cloud-elements/devportal/docs/elements/dynamicscrm/setup.md

   * __CLIENT ID__:  Used when you provision an element using OAuth authentication as the __OAuth Client ID in Azure AD__ or `oauth.api.key`.
   * __permissions to other applications__: Permissions shown when you provison an instance with OAuth authentication.

      __Note:__ The key value for __OAuth Client Secret in Azure AD__ appears only after you save the configuration and only one time.
-You will not be able to retrieve the key value later, so capture it mmediately after you save.
+You will not be able to retrieve the key value later, so capture it immediately after you save.

 4. Click <img src="img/Save.png" alt="Alt Text" class="inlineImage"> in the page footer.
 1. Go to the __keys__ section and capture the key value for __OAuth Client Secret in Azure AD__.